- Average Cost

 Skip to content

 Grants are funds that normally do not require repayment.
-Due to limited funds, most state grant funds are no longer available to students who complete financial aid applications after the published deadlines.
-It is important to submit all requested documents to the Office of Financial Aid by the published priority deadline to be considered for grant funds.
+Due to limited funds, most state grant funds may not be available to students who complete financial aid applications after the published priority dates.

 Undergraduate students must enroll full-time to receive maximum grant funding.
 If you enroll less than full-time, most grants (including the Federal Pell Grant) will prorate based on your enrollment.